smxi :: script navigation and choices

 - System and script information.
 No user options except to continue.
 Includes a range of useful data: installed kernel, latest available kernel, ATI/Nvidia card alerts and notices, last apt use/updates, upgrade, and script use.

-- kernel-options.
+- KERNEL OPTIONS.
 Always available in Post Upgrade Options.

 - yes-install-kernel